rbeathard/htd_mca66/README.md

 # htd_mca66
-Serial to MQTT gateway for mca66 whole-house audio system from Home Theater Direct.
+Serial to MQTT gateway for mca66 whole-house audio system from Home Theater Direct (http://htd.com)

 I started this project because I had issue with the GW-SL1 serial-ethernet gateway occasionally locking up.
 I also leveraged the development to learn MQTT and Home Assistant.
-Originally developed in node.js but quickly switched to golang because it was easier to maintain the dependencies on both developmental machine (Mac laptop) and target machine (Raspberry PI).
+Originally developed in node.js but quickly switched to golang because it was easier to maintain the dependencies between development (Mac laptop) and target (Raspberry PI) machines.
+Nothing beats scp'ing an executable.

 The serial interface to the MCA-66 audio system is a bit orientated protocol which made it challenging in parsing.
 I have included the two HTD documentation that describes the protocol.

-The program is broken into two packages:
+The program is broken into two components:
-* htd
+* htd - main program, MQTT handling
-* htdserial

-All the serial functionality is contained in the htdserial package and the main program logic is contained in the htd package.
-The htd package contains the MQTT logic for interworking between serial and MQTT.
-This organization should allow for easier introduction of a different north bound protocol besides MQTT.
+* htdserial - main package used to handle serial communication with MCA-66

 Project utilizes two external packages:
   * github.com/eclipse/paho.mqtt.golang - mqtt library